Madhav-Maheshwari-28/CrewAI_Medical-Report-Analyzer-/README.md

 * Special thanks to **Premveer Sir** for mentorship and guidance.

 Contributions and improvements are welcome — feel free to open issues or pull requests.

----

-## 📄 License

-This project is provided under the MIT License — see `LICENSE` for details.

----

-## 📬 Contact

-For questions or feedback, reach out on GitHub or email: `madhav@example.com` (replace with your contact).